Paraphraser/IOTstackBackup/README.md

 * the trailing "." on the second `scp` command means "the working directory on the RPi where you are running the command".
 * in both `scp` commands, "test.txt" is implied on the right hand side.

-Your goal is that both of the `scp` commands should work without prompting for passwords or the need to accept fingerprints:
+Your goal is that both of the `scp` commands should work without prompting for passwords or the need to accept fingerprints.
+If you don't know how to do that, [follow this tutorial](ssh_tutorial.md).

-* Avoiding password prompts is generally a matter of using `ssh-keygen` to generate a key-pair on the RPi, then copying the public key to the target computer (eg with `ssh-copy-id`) and concatenating it to the authorized_keys file on the target.
-* Fingerprint prompts are mostly one-time events but can recur if your devices change their IP addresses (eg the IP address is assigned from a DHCP server's dynamic pool).
-You can avoid this by using static DHCP assignments (if you can) or static IP addresses (if you have no other choice).

-> The exact how-to of ssh setup is beyond the scope of this ReadMe.
-Google is your friend.

 ### Option 2: roll your own